Integration through transients for inelastic hard sphere fluids: Results

 \subsubsection{Protocol H}

 The phenomenology of \emph{Protocol H} has been discussed in Ref.~\cite{kranz+frahsa17a}.
 Comparing the dynamic state diagrams for different inelasticities, $\varepsilon$, in Fig.~\ref{fig:regimes} confirms the broad layout of the rheological regimes.
 The critical density for the granular glass transition, $\varphi_c(\varepsilon)$, which increases with increasingly dissipative particles determines the boundaries of the Newtonian regime observed at low densities and small shear rates.
-At the highest shear rates, the power balance, Eq.~(\ref{eq:3}), is dominated by shear heating and shear thickening is observed in the Bagnold regime.
+At the highest shear rates, the power balance, Eq.~(\ref{eq:4}), is dominated by shear heating and shear thickening is observed in the Bagnold regime.
 As the granular fluid is more susceptible to shear heating the more elastic the particles are, the onset of the Bagnold regime moves to lower shear rates for larger values of $\varepsilon$.

 Flow curves, $\sigma(\dot\gamma)$, corresponding to \emph{Protocol H} are shown in Fig.~\ref{fig:intrinsic} (see also Figs.~2 and 3 in Ref.~\cite{kranz+frahsa17a}).
-Note that the precise value of the coefficient of restitution may have a huge influence on the flow behavior.
+Note that the precise value of the coefficient of restitution may have a comparatively large influence on the flow behavior.
 For the same flow conditions, \textit{i.e.}, packing fraction, $\varphi$, and shear rate, $\dot\gamma$, rather elastic particles may place the granular fluid in the flat part of the flow curve, requiring rather large stresses, $\sigma/nT_0 \sim 10$, while for more inelastic particles the flow would still be in the Newtonian regime, requiring only negligible shear stress, $\sigma/nT_0 \ll 1$.
 This is also reflected in the viscosity (Fig.~\ref{fig:intrinsic}) which may vary over many orders of magnitude for a fixed packing fraction, $\varphi$, depending on both shear rate and coefficient of restitution.
-Considering the stationary temperature, $T$, resulting from the power balance, Eq.~(\ref{eq:3}), we observe that, as expected, significant shear rates are needed to make shear heating relevant and increase the stationary temperature $T$ with respect to the temperature $T_0$ of the unsheared fluid (Fig.~\ref{fig:intrinsic}).
-In Ref.~\cite{kranz+frahsa17a} we defined the critical P\'eclet number, $\Pe^*$, for the onset of shear thickening, as the point where $T=2T_0$.
-Comparing the temperature curves in Fig.~\ref{fig:intrinsic} with the viscosity curves, $\eta(\dot\gamma)$, confirms the utility of this definition.
+A natural scale to compare viscosities to is the Boltzmann viscosity,